Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 • It reduces later overwhelm.
 Students who build this foundation first often handle IMP, IR, and ICCB with better understanding and less panic.

-For route-wide prerequisite logic, return to the STOTT PILATES® Courses hub.
+For broader readiness requirements before teacher training, read the STOTT PILATES® Prerequisites Guide.
+For module routes, return to the STOTT PILATES® Courses hub.
 For policy detail, use the Teacher Training FAQ.

 Why train at Pilatique for AEF

 The course title alone does not determine the learning experience.
 Where you complete the training matters.
-Pilatique has operated as a STOTT PILATES® Licensed Training Centre since 2008 and runs an active education schedule across Singapore and Malaysia.
+Pilatique Singapore is a STOTT PILATES® Academy Partner with long-standing Licensed Training Centre continuity since 2008, and runs an active education schedule across Singapore and Malaysia.

 Structured preparation mindset